MDW-94/arcgis_map/README.md

 ArcGIS Developer keys are free and necessary for accessing certain features of ArcGIS CDNs.
 By signing up you can then recieve a free key and access to data feature layers as well as premade maps and even customise your own.

+You can now right click on the index.html and selector "Show in Browser" to see your ArcGIS Map integrated into your web application.

 #### That's it! 🗺️
 And that's a basic ArcGIS SDK for Javascript Map Application using a AMD Modules build.
 The Shetland Isle application has a few examples of the other features that ArcGIS has to offer - by reading the documentation provided by Esri you can start to understand, create and implement your own features within a GIS application.